Salchow jump

 The Salchow jump is an edge jump in figure skating.
 It was named after its inventor, Ulrich Salchow, in 1909.
 The Salchow is accomplished with a takeoff from the back inside edge of one foot and a landing on the back outside edge of the opposite foot.
 It is "usually the first jump that skaters learn to double, and the first or second to triple".
 Timing is critical because both the takeoff and landing must be on the backward edge.
 A Salchow is deemed cheated if the skate blade starts to turn forward before the takeoff, or if it has not turned completely backward when the skater lands back on the ice.

+In competitions, the base value of a single Salchow is 0.40, for a double Salchow it is 1.30, for a triple 4.30, 9.70 for a quadruple, and 14 for a quintuple.

 History

-The Salchow jump is an edge jump in the sport of figure skating.
-It was named after its inventor, Swedish world champion Ulrich Salchow in 1909.
-According to writer Ellyn Kestnbaum, American skater Theresa Weld "received reprimands" at the 1920 Olympics "for performing a single Salchow jump because her skirt would fly up to her knees, creating an image deemed too risque".
+The Salchow jump was named after its inventor, Swedish world champion Ulrich Salchow in 1909.
+American skater Theresa Weld "received reprimands" at the 1920 Olympics "for performing a single Salchow jump because her skirt would fly up to her knees, creating an image deemed too risque".

-In competitions, the base value of a single Salchow is 0.40; the base value of a double Salchow is 1.30; the base value of a triple Salchow is 4.30; and the base value of a quadruple Salchow is 9.70.